skoolkid/skoolkit/sphinx/source/skool-macros.rst

 and the string value '2*2' to the variable ``count$``.
 The variables are then accessible to other SMPL macros via the replacement fields ``{count}`` and ``{count$}``.

+To define a variable that will be available for use immediately anywhere in the skool file or ref files, consider using the :ref:`expand` directive.

 See :ref:`stringParameters` for details on alternative ways to supply the ``name=value`` parameter string.